opensearch-project/documentation-website/_benchmark/quickstart.md

 ## Running your first benchmark

 You can now run your first benchmark.
-We will use the [percolator](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/percolator) workload.
+The following benchmark uses the [percolator](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/percolator) workload.

 ### Understanding workload command flags